-The IPL threshold for zero latency interrupts is set to 4 by default.
-This means, all interrupts with IPLs from 5 up to the maximum CPU specific IPL will never be disabled by embOS.
-To modify the default priority limit, $OS_INT_SetPriorityThreshold()$ should be called before embOS was started.
-In the sample start projects, $OS_INT_SetPriorityThreshold()$ is not called.
-The start projects use the default IPL threshold.
+The interrupt priority limit for zero latency interrupts is set to 4 by default.
+This means, all interrupts with higher priority than 4 (i.e. from 5 up to the maximum CPU specific priority) will never be disabled by embOS.
+To disable zero latency interrupts at all, the priority limit may be set to the highest interrupt priority supported by the CPU, which is 7 for the RX610 series and 15 for other RX CPUs.

+To modify the default priority limit,OS_INT_SetPriorityThreshold() should be called before embOS was started.
+In the sample start projects, OS_INT_SetPriorityThreshold() is not called.
+The start projects use the default zero latency interrupt priority limit.

-Interrupts running above the IPL threshold must not call any embOS function.
+Any interrupts running above the zero latency interrupt priority limit must not call any embOS function.

-To disable zero latency interrupts at all, the IPL threshold may be set to the highest interrupt priority level supported by the CPU.
 Note that the maximum allowed parameter is device dependent.
 The function will not check whether the device specific limit is exceeded.
-It is the user's responsibility not to use a value above 7 for CPUs which do not support more than 8 priority levels.
+It is the users responsibility not to use a value above 7 for CPUs which do not support more than 8 priority levels.